Have you ever been asked for a rent roll?

 Why Rent Roll Is Important in Commercial Real Estate

 Rent roll provides several items of crucial information in a format that you can read at a glance.
-Here are just a few of the ways commercial real estate professionals use rent roll:
+Here are just a few of the ways commercial real estate professionals use them:

-- Rent roll is valuable from a property management standpoint, helping you to see how much each tenant owes, when their leases expire, and more.
+- They are valuable from a property management standpoint, helping you to see how much each tenant owes, when their leases expire, and more.

-- The information contained in rent roll can help you calculate financial performance in terms of Net Operating Income (NOI), and cap rate.
+- The information contained in the document can help you calculate financial performance in terms of Net Operating Income (NOI), and cap rate.
 It also makes it easy to compare the current rent being collected with market rent.

 - Investors will want to review the rent roll to understand current and future cash flow.
 That way, they can determine how the property is performing.

-- If you’re considering selling a property, rent roll can help you understand the value of the property.
-Buyers will also want to see rent roll before they make a purchasing decision.
+- If you’re considering selling a property, they can help you understand the value of the property.
+Buyers will also want to see financials before they make a purchasing decision.

 - Lenders will ask to see the rent roll before deciding whether to give out a loan.

-- Providing a clear, up-to-date rent roll will instill confidence in your real estate business.
+- Providing clear, up-to-date documentation will instill confidence in your real estate business.

 Determine the True Value of Your Properties with STRATAFOLIO

 As a commercial real estate owner or property manager, you need a way to generate rent roll.
-STRATAFOLIO makes it easy always to have accurate, easy-to-read rent roll on hand.
+STRATAFOLIO makes it easy always to have accurate, easy-to-read documentation on hand.

 When a lender, investor, or buyer asks for rent roll, you’ll always have an up-to-date document available to share with them in just seconds.
 Get in touch today to learn more about STRATAFOLIO, how we integrate with QuickBooks, and how it can help your commercial real estate business!